JakeSteam/blog-programming/_posts/2020-07-31-a-few-experiments-with-android-drawable-gradients.md

 After recently struggling to make a small modification to a simple translucent overlay, I decided to experiment with gradients in Android drawables.
 After a few hours, I discovered a few new possibilities!
 Drawable gradients seem to be rarely used despite their simple syntax, with people preferring to use SVGs or static images.

-I’ve included a few example outputs in this post, hopefully these help those struggling to create a gradient.
-I also recommend taking a look at [AngryTools’ gradient generator](https://angrytools.com/gradient/) (Android tab), to easily generate the XML for simpler gradients automatically.
+I've included a few example outputs in this post, hopefully these help those struggling to create a gradient.
+I also recommend taking a look at [AngryTools' gradient generator](https://angrytools.com/gradient/) (Android tab), to easily generate the XML for simpler gradients automatically.

 This post is also [available as a GitHub repo](https://github.com/JakeSteam/android-gradient-playground).